margo/specification/system-design/specification/margo-management-interface/api-requirements-and-security.md

 The caller identity for every request is the authenticated WFM Client SPIFFE ID; the request itself does not carry it.
 A WFM derives the caller from the SPIFFE ID, not from any identifier in the request path or body.

 Every Management Interface endpoint is scoped to the authenticated caller.
-A WFM determines from the caller's identity which devices that client is responsible for and which deployments are assigned to them.
-Where a request path carries a resource identifier, for example `{deviceId}` or `{digest}`, the WFM looks that identifier up only among the resources in the caller's scope.
+A WFM determines from the caller's identity which deployment targets that client is responsible for and which deployments are assigned to them.
+Where a request path carries a resource identifier, for example `{targetName}` or `{digest}`, the WFM looks that identifier up only among the resources in the caller's scope.
 A WFM MUST NOT expose or mutate a resource outside the caller's scope.

-A `deviceId` is not a global name: it identifies a device only within the scope of one WFM Client.
-The binding between a `deviceId` and the caller's identity is established by the client itself, when it first reports capabilities for that device (see [Device Capabilities](../margo-management-interface/device-capabilities.md)), and every later reference to that `deviceId` is resolved within the reporting client's scope.
-Because the scope is derived from the authenticated SPIFFE ID, a client cannot register, read, or mutate a device in another client's scope: two clients reporting the same `deviceId` string address two unrelated device records.
-A WFM MAY additionally constrain, by local policy, which `deviceId`s a given client is allowed to report; such policy is deployment-specific and out of scope for this specification.
+A `targetName` is not a global name: it identifies a deployment target only within the scope of one WFM Client.
+The binding between a `targetName` and the caller's identity is established by the client itself, when it first reports capabilities for that target (see [Device Capabilities](../margo-management-interface/device-capabilities.md)), and every later reference to that `targetName` is resolved within the reporting client's scope.
+Because the scope is derived from the authenticated SPIFFE ID, a client cannot register, read, or mutate a target in another client's scope: two clients reporting the same `targetName` string address two unrelated target records.
+A WFM MAY additionally constrain, by local policy, which `targetName`s a given client is allowed to report; such policy is deployment-specific and out of scope for this specification.

 The WFM authorizes each request using local policy keyed on the authenticated WFM Client identity, and MAY deny a request from a still-valid credential, per [Authorization](../identity/wfm-identity-profile.md#authorization).
 When a WFM denies a request by local policy (for example, a retired client relationship), it SHOULD respond `403 Forbidden` with an [RFC 9457](https://datatracker.ietf.org/doc/html/rfc9457) Problem Details body (`Content-Type: application/problem+json`) using the `wfm-client-relationship-retired` type: